Youssefachouri/resources/en/about_statistics.md

 <p>The Last Scans table can be downloaded in CSV (comma-separated values) format, which can be used for in-depth analysis.</p>
 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_statistics/files/img 7 - last scans - download as CSV.png" alt="Download scans statistics - QR code generator ScanMeFindMe"></p>

-<p>You don't want to miss out on the various scan statistics that can be used to drive your marketing campaign in the right direction.</p>
+<p>You don't want to miss out on the scan statistics that can drive your marketing campaign in the right direction.</p>

 <p><a href="#pro">Sign up for a ScanMeFindMe PRO account now.</a></p>